caltechlibrary/newt/presentation3.md

 # Goal of Prototype 3: Questions to explore

 1. Is Handlebars a good fit for managing data views and rendering HTML?
-2. Is Postgres+PostgREST the right JSON data source to focus on?
-3. Is generated TypeScript middleware the right fit for a validation service?
+2. Is generated TypeScript validation middleware the right fit for a validation?
+3. Should Postgres+PostgREST remain the exclusive back end of Newt?
+4. Should the generate step subsume the external Postres commands?
+5. Should the generate step generate the validation middleware binary?

 # Changes from last prototype

 - Removed some Go cli (e.g. ws, mustache, newtmustache)
-- The action "init" was renamed "config", an optional action
+- The action "init" was renamed "config", now an optional action
+- The action "generate" was subsumed by "build"
 - Renamed newtrouter to ndr (Newt Data Router)
-- Added nte (Newt Template Engine) supporting Handlbars templates
+- Added nte (Newt Template Engine), a Handlebars template engine

-- Generating Handlebars templates
-- Generating TypeScript validator as middleware run via Deno
+# Changes from last prototype

-- oid was renamed "identifier" to clearity
+- "oid" was renamed "identifier"
+- Interactive modeler and configuration simplified
+- Experimenting with Deno+TypeScript validation middleware

 # Off the shelf (no coding)

 - JSON Data Source
   - [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org)
 - newt, ndr, and nte
-- Deno to run generated TypeScript validation middleware
+- Deno compiles TypeScript validation middleware

 # Assemble app from YAML (less coding)